-Picture this: at some point, your parents would like to move out of their multifamily apartment in the city that they’ve owned for decades and now want to live out their remaining years at their Columbia County single-family home in upstate New York.
+Picture this: at some point, your parents would like to move out of the co-op or condo apartment in the city that they’ve owned for decades and now want to live out their remaining years at their Columbia County single-family home in upstate New York.
 They want to give the apartment to you as their heir.
 The question is can you inherit that unit from your folks in the same way you could for the upstate home?
 The answer is yes, but it’s complicated.
 Then again, anything involving real estate in New York City usually is.

 Is It Real Estate?

 Like all privately-owned, fee-simple real estate, the house in Columbia County is in fact real estate.
 It can be easily passed from parent to child, or to anyone else for that matter.
 What’s required is a will that clearly states who inherits the ownership of the property.
 A condominium unit is not far from that, since they are real estate, too.

 If owned jointly with a spouse, real estate can pass directly upon the death of one joint owner to another.
 In the case of a condominium passing from parent(s) to a child(ren), the transfer of ownership, particularly in the case where there is a will, is also a relatively easy and painless process.